-The majority of housing within the settlement is established in character, with a rich variety of architectural styles and facing materials present.
+The majority of housing within the settlement of Kenilworth is established in character, with a rich variety of architectural styles and facing materials present.

 Not all styles reflect the local vernacular however, resulting in a lack of architectural harmony in certain parts of the town.
-This is typical of large volume housing developments of the 20th century found to the west of the Site, where little effort has been afforded in respect of 'good design'.
+This is typical of large volume housing developments of the 20th century found immediately to the west of Glasshouse Lane, where little effort has been afforded in respect of 'good design'.